kengu/howtos/index.md

 As a developer I often find solutions to problems that I probably will have to solve again later.
-READMEs does the job in some cases, but are cumbersome to maintain and not easily search or browsed across projects.
+READMEs does the job in some cases, but are cumbersome to maintain and not easily searched or browsed across projects.
 So I decided to go for GitHub Pages and Jekyll, which combines both worlds nicely.
-You can read more about [howto make a tutorial here](index.html).
+You can read more about [how I make a HOWTO here](index.html).